PhilBusko/JupyterSeed/README.md

 # Jupyter Seed

-This project provides a basis of common infrastructure that a jupyter project needs.
+This project provides the common infrastructure that a Jupyter project needs.
 It provides a folder structure to accomodate data files, py files for modular logic, and notebooks.
+The folder structure can be extended with a models or test folders, depending on the needs.
 The project uses a local SQLite database, though other databases can also be woven into it.

 ## Items Included

 **requirements.txt:** This file can be used to install all of the virtual env's packages.
-The packages installed are meant for any jupyter project: jupyter, pandas and SQLalchemy.
+The packages installed are meant for any minimal project: jupyter, pandas and sqlalchemy.
 The only more specialized package is selenium, not every project will use it.

 **base_module:** This module serves as the seed module.
-This means that it does not solve a business problem, instead it serves to typecast the boilerplate code that is shared by many modules.
+This means that it does not solve a business problem, instead it serves to typecast the boilerplate code that is common for all custom modules.
 Therefore, to create a new module, you should copy+paste this one and rename it.
 It includes the following sample notebooks:
 - generic: The seed notebook that should be copy+paste to create all new notebooks.